qzchenwl/nextjs-cloudflare-starter/README.md

 ### Connecting D1 and R2

 This scaffold exposes bindings for Cloudflare [D1](https://developers.cloudflare.com/d1/) and [R2](https://developers.cloudflare.com/r2/) so you can work with relational data and object storage directly from the Edge runtime.
+The landing page renders the `/api/hello` endpoint and shows the binding status at build time, making it easy to confirm everything is wired up.

 1. Create a D1 database and R2 bucket: